alexk-school/ENCE_3501_VLSI_Class2023/Lab5/readme.md

 ![XOR2 Layout](http://raw.githubusercontent.com/alexk-school/ENCE_3501_VLSI_Class2023/main/Lab5/images/xor2_lay.png)

 Fig 7.
 Layout of the 2 input NAND gate.
+Inverters for **A** and **B** are on the left while the logic is on the right.
 Note the gap between the NMOS and PMOS is wider for routing.

 ### Full Adder